Getting Started

 In the mobile view, we only changed the Height of the image (180px) and the Font size of the header text (30px).

 In this part of our tutorial, we introduced the usage of Classes for sharing styles.
 In the next part, we will see how we can save and reuse Custom blocks.

 # Custom blocks

-In the new section, we'll describe the available instructors by creating a card, for each of them, containing valuable information.
+We will begin by describing the available instructors by creating a card for each of them containing valuable information.

-Let's start by dragging in the canvas a new Section block and assign to its Fill color something that would help the user to distinguish it from the previous section (eg. #dde2ed).
-Now drop also a Header (add any text as a section description) and a Grid that will contain our cards.
-Align to center the Header text (Text Align property in Typography) and set #303a52 to its Font color
+Start by dragging a new Section block into the canvas and assign its Fill color to something that would help the user to distinguish it from the previous sections (ex. #dde2ed).
+Now drop a Header (add any text as a section description) and a Grid that will contain our cards.
+Align the Header text to the center (Text Align property in Typography) and set its Font color to #303a52.

 Now we can start creating the card.
-As the beginning, we can use the Box block as the main wrapper, it's a simple and generic block, but it would be almost the same as using the Grid block with one only column.
+Again, we can use the Box block as the main wrapper.
 So, drop a Box block into one of our columns and style it with these properties:

 - Fill color: white